 Cold Weather/Closure Policy

-In the event of temperatures of -30C or below at 7 AM, Parkland School buses will not make scheduled runs that day.
+In the event of temperatures of -30C or below at 6 AM, the Parkland School bus will not make its scheduled runs that day.
 The school staff will be onsite and the school will be open and operational for students being transported by alternate means (to be arranged by Parent/Guardian/Residential Staff/Proprietors).
-The school will be closed only in the event of major storms/blizzards/disaster.
-These decisions will be made by the Chief of Educational Services and shall be announced on local radio stations after 7 AM.
+The school will be closed only in the event of major storms/blizzards/disaster/extreme cold.
+These decisions will be made by the Chief of Educational Services and shall be announced on local radio stations after 6 AM.
 When deemed necessary to close the school due to severe weather, you will be informed via radio (CKRD, Z99, CKGY & Sunny 94).
 If students are sent home due to an emergency situation, the office will endeavor to contact parents before the students are bused home.
-Again, most important to have an emergency contact incase!!
+Again, most important to have an emergency contact in case!

 Wheelchair Transportation Policy